AlexCovizzi/ScreencapToTextBot/README.md

 The image manipulation is done with [OpenCV](https://opencv.org/).
 Using OpenCV the bot can find the message boxes based on their color (gray, blue).

 Finally those two results are put together: if the text is inside the box, it means it's a message otherwise it means it's useless data (date, time, cell info etc).
 The message is then assigned to **OP** if it's on the right or to **Other** if it's on the left.

-**Note**: This bot is tailored for the subreddit r/Tinder, it can only recognize message boxes gray or blue (a conversation in Tinder), if none is found, the submission is discarded.

-**Note 2**: The bot is banned from r/Tinder